-- Municipal Court Emergency order suspended many Municipal Court operations and resulted in the release of some prisoners who were awaiting trial and some who were serving sentences for misdemeanor crimes. - Officials prioritized "nuisance" cases for release, citing trespassing charges as an example.
-Cases involving domestic violence and driving under the influence are taken more seriously. - Those who were serving sentences were essentially furloughed and will be expected to complete their jail stays when concerns about COVID-19 transmission subside. - Friends and relatives are barred from visiting inmates.
+- Municipal Court Emergency order suspended many Municipal Court operations and resulted in the release of some individuals who were awaiting trial and are presumed innocent and some who were serving sentences for misdemeanor crimes. - Officials prioritized "nuisance" cases that are not considered dangerous for release, citing trespassing charges as an example.
+Cases involving domestic violence and driving under the influence are not considered for release under this program. - Those who were near the end of their sentences were essentially furloughed and will be expected to complete their jail stays when concerns about COVID-19 transmission subside. - Friends and relatives are barred from visiting.
 Educational and therapeutic programs also are suspended, as is the inmate work crew. - More info re: the Municipal Court Emergency Order can be found in this Spokesman article.